Chang Naga: Administration

 The Chang, like several other Naga ethnic groups, practiced headhunting in the pre-British era.
 The person with maximum number of hunted heads was given the position of lakbou (chief), who would settle the village disputes.
 He was entitled to maintain special decorative marks in his house, and to wear special ceremonial dress during the festivals.

 After the headhunting was abolished, the village disputes were resolved by a council of informally elected village leaders.
 Such councils also selected the fields for jhum cultivation, and fixed the festival dates.

 The Changs constructed a platformed called "Mullang Shon" in the center of the village, which would serve as a public court.
 Issues such as village administration, cultivation, festivals, marriages and land boundaries were discussed on this platform.

 The State Government of Nagaland later established Village Development Boards in all the villages.
 The Village Development Board consists of 5-6 members, including one female member.
 It executes the development schemes in the village.
-The statutory village council consists of 6-7 adult males from different clans or territories (khels).
+The statutory village council consists of 6-7 adult men from different clans or territories (khels).
 This council maintains peace and order in the village, settles civil disputes according to the traditional laws, arranges for arrest of criminals and enforces the Government regulations.
 A higher-level area council comprises members elected by the village councils.
 The area council settles the inter-village disputes, and implements the welfare schemes.

 The official interpreters (dobhashis) are recruited from important villages by the Deputy Commissioner of the district.
 These dobhashis help settle ethnic cases, and fix the fine rates for some of the cases.
 The traditional village judges (youkubu) also help resolve the land disputes.

 Religion

 As of 2001, about 99.5% of the Changs were Christians.
 However, the Changs were originally animists.
 They believed in a continuity between the humans, the nature and the supernatural forces.
 They do not worship any family, clan or village deities.
 But, they believe in several nature spirits (water, sky, jungle etc.) The most important spirit is Sampule Mukhao (or Shambuli Muhgha), the spirit of the paddy field.
 Traditionally, the Ongbou (the village priest from the Ong clan) performed major sacrifices during the festivals.

 The Chang conversions to Christianity started in 1936, and the Chang Naga Baptist Association was formed in 1940.

-S. Anungla became the first full-time woman pastor to lead a Chang Baptist Church in 2011.
+In 2011, S. Anungla became the first full-time woman pastor to lead a Chang Baptist Church.